-11. Open a new incognito or private window to look for coupon codes.
+14. Open a new incognito window — or different browser — to look for coupon codes.

-For $79 a year (even cheaper than $99 Amazon Prime), you can get FREE 2-day shipping from some of the largest stores and brands online like Neiman Marcus and PetSmart.
-Not to mention a month completely free with their 30-day trial option.
+For $79 a year (even cheaper than $99 Amazon Prime), you can get free two-day shipping from some of the largest stores and brands online like Neiman Marcus and PetSmart.
+Not to mention a month completely free with a ShopRunner 30-day trial.

 If you’re an eligible American Express cardholder, you can get the yearly fee waived entirely.
 Now that’s a sweet deal.

-Retailers currently offering free ship-to-store include: Apple, Babies”R”Us and Toys”R”Us, Best Buy, Dick’s Sporting Goods, The Home Depot, JCPenney, Kohl’s, Kmart, Lowe’s, Macy’s, Office Depot, Sears, Target, and Walmart.
+Retailers currently offering free ship-to-store include: Apple, Babies”R”Us and Toys”R”Us, Best Buy, Dick’s Sporting Goods, The Home Depot, JCPenney, Kohl’s, Kmart, Lowe’s, Macy’s, Office Depot, Sears, and Target.

-Signing up for retailer newsletters is one of the best ways to find out about sales and coupons.
+Signing up for retailer newsletters is one of the best ways to find out about sales and coupons, and handy if you can’t find them on Milled.com.
 But promotional emails can quickly hijack your inbox, so it’s worth creating a separate, free account.

-17. Follow retailers on social media for sales and coupons.
+19. Follow retailers on social media for exclusive or first access to sales and coupons.

 Many companies reserve first-looks and exclusive offers for their social media followers.